phanumat/Documentation/device-type-developers-guide/parse.rst

 .. note::

-    Only events that constitute a state change are propagated through the SmartThings platform.
+    Only events that constitute a state change are propagated through the PEA HiVE platform.
 A state change is when a particular attribute of the device changes.
 This is handled automatically by the platform, but should you want to override that behavior, you can do so by specifying the ``isStateChange`` parameter discussed below.

 Creating Events
 ^^^^^^^^^^^^^^^